KotSTis/AILP/README.md

 # README
- The reasosing behind the following syntax had in mind the triangular relation that the user should have an easy time inputing the data, another person who might want to read the original file and understand the argument that took place and the programmer so that he can parse everything correctly.
+ The reasoning behind the following syntax had in mind the triangular relation that the user should have an easy time inputing the data, another person who might want to read the original file and understand the argument that took place and the programmer so that he can parse everything correctly.

 ## Some points that apply for the all the sections:
- - Each thing should be in ONE lines
+ - Each different hing should be in ONE line
  - Follow the syntax, otherwise the reader won't work
  - If you make a problem, the program will output the line that you messed up